Material Measurement Units for a Circular Economy: Foundations through a Review: Results

 An MMU can be seen as made up of three components, each one dedicated to a specific task: \begin{enumerate} \item{Component 1 -- material recognition} \item{Component 2 -- object recognition} \item{Component 3 -- volume or mass estimation.} \end{enumerate} Given that the density of a material is typically a known parameter \cite{DensityOfMaterials}, the volume estimation of a product evaluated by Component 3 permits estimation of the mass through $mass$ = $density$ $\times$ $volume$.
 When processing an object with hidden parts such as a mobile phone, Component 1 would recognize the plastic of the case and the glass of the screen, but not the internal electronics, whereas Component 2 could recognize the specific model of a phone and read the corresponding full list of materials from a database.
 If instead waste plastic packaging is being processed, the complex shape of the damaged packaging makes Component 1 preferred to Component 2 because it focuses on the texture of plastic ignoring the unpredictable shape of the damaged object.

-The remaining subsections of this section are ordered considering the scale-up of the system: Subsection \ref{sub:OnMaterials} focuses on Component 1 covering works from the computer vision literature on material recognition; Subsection \ref{sub:OnFood} adds Components 2 and 3; finally Subsection \ref{sub:SensorNetwork} proposes a distributed monitoring system exploiting multiple MMUs.
+The next three subsections are ordered considering the scale-up of the system: Subsection \ref{sub:OnMaterials} focuses on Component 1 covering works from the computer vision literature on material recognition; Subsection \ref{sub:OnFood} adds Components 2 and 3; finally Subsection \ref{sub:SensorNetwork} proposes a distributed monitoring system exploiting multiple MMUs.
 Details on the topics covered by each subsection are captured on the left side of Fig. \ref{fig:OverviewScheme}.